 For the year ended December 31, 2010, the following warrants, stock options and restricted shares were not included in the calculation because they would have an anti-dilutive effect because of the net loss: 8,329,638 outstanding warrants issued in connection with the IPO, 1,142,858 warrants issued privately, 130,479 vested stock options and 2,173,250 in unvested restricted shares.
 For the years ended December 31, 2009 and 2008, the following warrants were not included in the calculation because they would have an anti-dilutive effect: 33,750,502 outstanding warrants issued in connection with the IPO and 1,357,717 warrants issued privately.
 For the year ended December 31, 2009, there were 100,479 vested stock options granted under the 2007 Stock Incentive Plan that were not included in the calculation as they would have an anti-dilutive effect.
-For the year ended December 31, 2008 non-vested stock options granted under the 2007 Stock Incentive Plan that were not included in the calculation as they would have an anti-dilutive Plan that were not included in the calculation as they would have an anti-dilutive Plan that were not included in the calculation as they would have an anti-dilutive Plan that were not included in the calculation as they would have an anti-dilutive Plan that were not included in the calculation as they would have an anti-dilutive Plan that were not included in the calculation as they would have an anti-dilutive Plan that were not included in the calculation as they would have an anti-dilutive Plan that were not included in the calculation as they would have an anti-dilutive effect.
+For the year ended December 31, 2008, there were 300,000 non-vested stock options granted under the 2007 Stock Incentive Plan that were not included in the calculation as they would have an anti-dilutive effect.